fafalone/cAutoComplete/README.md

 It replaces oleexp.tlb with WinDevLib/WinDevLibImpl, which with tB allows greatly simplifying things by eliminating v-table redirects.
 It's been updated to also be x64 compatible.

+>[!NOTE]
+>The twinproj is in a zip since it exceeds GitHub's 25MB limit; tB still includes all files and duplicates references, so it includes WinDevLib (13MB) and WinDevLibImpl which has its own copy of WinDevLib as its base.
 ----

 ![jgjDdBD](https://github.com/user-attachments/assets/894a28ba-c1e6-4165-bb4e-fbe498aadfb0)